-Global authentication settings determine the common behavior, irrespective of the authentication method used, such as, login time-out and debug level.
+Global authentication settings determine the common behavior, irrespective of the authentication method used, such as, sign-in time-out and debug level.

-Setting a short login time-out increases the load on the device, when using transparent NTLM (see the help topic, Creating authentication policies) or SSL (see the help topic, Customizing the SSL Login Page) login methods.
+Setting a short login time-out increases the load on the device, when using transparent NTLM (see the help topic, Creating authentication policies) or SSL (see the help topic, Customizing the SSL Login Page) sign-in methods.
 It also increases the rate of reauthentication requests.
-Setting a long login time-out might enable unauthorized users to use the network if users leave devices without logging out.
+Setting a long time-out might enable unauthorized users to use the network if users leave devices without logging out.
 The behavior of some authentication mechanisms is adjusted by the time-out period automatically.
-For example, the SSL Login refresh rate updates to make sure that authenticated users don't time out.
-See the help topic, Managing authentication policies.
+For example, the refresh rate updates to make sure that authenticated users don't time out, see the help topic, Managing authentication policies.

-Tip: You should encourage users to log out of the system to make sure that other users of their workstation can't assume their privileges if Login timeout (minutes) is yet to occur.
+Tip: You should encourage users to sign out of the system to make sure that other users of their device can't assume their privileges if a time-out is yet to occur.